 REISEARCH’s MEDIA CAMPAIGN ON THE NEXT GENERATION INTERNET

 The European network of experts and media for evidence-based policy making has launched its second campaign to size what citizens expect from the Internet in 2025

-REIsearch has launched its second citizen and media engagement campaign across eight European Countries.
+REIsearch has launched its second media campaign across eight European Countries.
 After the successful debut in 2016 on the topic of chronic diseases, which saw the participation of over 60.000 Europeans, in 2017 REIsearch’s work was focused on how Europeans would like to see the Internet evolve in the next ten years.

 REIsearch has been conceived as a bridge to connects citizens, researchers and policy makers on topics linked to the scientific research and to societal challenges that Europe will face in the years to come.
 “Innovation is Europe’s key to remaining the ‘old continent’ only in historical sense – and to succeeding as a young, dynamic continent in the sense of our ability to solve even the most complex problem” stated former President of the European Parliament Jerzy Buzek.
 “It is not only about economic competitiveness, new technologies, research, jobs, products or the integrated market.
 It is about building whole innovation ecosystems in which citizens, researchers and policymakers come together for open discussion.
 This is what makes programmes such as the REIsearch initiative so important: they create the necessary ‘meeting points’ for innovation.

 REIsearch is a non-profit European initiative co-funded by the European Commission to demonstrate how a technological tool, coupled to a broad network of leading media, research institutions, researchers, civil society organisations, and citizens, can help policy makers to make better use of all knowledge and experience – wherever it may come from – to make better decisions, based on evidence and experience, for the benefit of society as a whole.